 Your kids aren't the only ones who need vaccines.
 Adults need them too.
 Your Sellwood Medical Clinic provider can review your vaccination history.
 If you're missing certain vaccines, clinic staff can provide them.

-Be sure to let your health care provider know if you're planning to get pregnant.
+Be sure to let your healthcare provider know if you're planning to get pregnant.
 You might need a special round of booster shots to keep your baby healthy.

 Need a vaccine?
 Call Sellwood Medical Clinic today or schedule an appointment online.